zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 ## OpsGenie {#opsgenie}

-I use OpsGenie at work, so I have put together the [opsgenie](https://github.com/zzamboni/elvish-modules/blob/master/opsgenie.org) library to make API operations easier.
+I used OpsGenie at work for a while, so I put together the [opsgenie](https://github.com/zzamboni/elvish-modules/blob/master/opsgenie.org) library to make API operations easier.
+I don't actively use or maintain this anymore.

 ```elvish
 use github.com/zzamboni/elvish-modules/opsgenie